georgiwe/DropMeOff/README.md

 TODO
+- refactor constants and encryption from user model
 - add dynamic username availability checking
 - check what happens in chained then() success callbacks if Error occurs
 - all error status codes returned are 400 - check for better assignment techniques